-Why do you need a Homemade Hot Chocolate Recipe?
+Why do you need an easy Homemade Hot Chocolate Recipe?

 And along with all that snow comes hot chocolate.

 When we make hot chocolate, we want it to be the best.
 And we’re pretty sure you do, too.
-If we are going to drink something with that much sugar and fat, it better be tasty sugar and fat!
 But usually, hot chocolate recipes are super complicated and hard to follow.
 So complicated, in fact, that you resort to the standard store-bought packages of hot chocolate that are not nearly as good as the real thing (though they do work in a pinch!)
-We think this is a horrible problem.
-Delicious hot chocolate recipes should be easily accessible for all!
-To facilitate that, we made our own hot chocolate recipe!
-It’s simple, easy to make, and absolutely delicious.

 Don't miss our great collection of under 30 minute comfort food ideas.
 You need everything you can get to survive winter!

 - ⅓ cup sugar

 - 1 cup heavy cream you can use a cup of milk instead if you want to be healthy

 - Combine chocolate, sugar, and ½ cup of the milk in a saucepan.
 If you are using a heavy saucepan, medium heat is probably perfect.
 If you have a thinner saucepan, you’ll want to keep it at a lower heat so you don’t scald your milk.

 - Stir frequently until the mixture is just starting to bubble.